scalacenter/bloop/docs/launcher.md

 ---
 id: launcher-reference
-title: Launcher
+title: Launcher Reference
-sidebar_label: Launcher Reference
+sidebar_label: Built-in Launcher
 ---

 The launcher is a lightweight artifact (~122K) that installs and configures